anoduck/org-orgzly/README.md

 ### Thanks

 This application is dedicated to [karlicoss](https://github.com/karlicoss) to whom without it would have never been possible.
-All the credit goes to his [orgparse](https://github.com/karlicoss/orgparse) library that allows parsing org files in python.
+All the credit goes to the [orgparse](https://github.com/karlicoss/orgparse) library that allows parsing org files in python.

 And, of course, as usual, an additional thanks goes out to the [org-mode development team](https://orgmode.org "Org Mode"), who have diligently maintained the most brilliant organizational systems ever.